 Every time you learn something new, it ends up creating a new opportunity for you down the road.

 What do you see as the biggest challenges that face young people in advertising, marketing and media these days?

 Specialist skills.
 There is a massive skills gap in the marketing automation and CRM industry.
-So we started Data Scouts to help solve this problem.
-Employers are no long hiring for roles like Digital Campaign Manager, they are looking for specialist skills like Marketing Automation Specialist.
+Employers are no longer hiring for roles like digital campaign manager – they are looking for specialist skills like marketing automation specialist.

 Conversely, what’s the biggest opportunity for those under 30 now?

 Learn how to learn.
 Develop specialist skills.
 Learn how to do basic coding, build a blog, a website, an e-commerce store, an app.
 Create something, solve a problem.

 What can the industry do better to attract and retain young talent?

 Establish better graduate programs which are specific to an industry.

 Entries for B&T‘s 30 Under 30 Awards for 2019 are now open.
 For all the details, click here.
 Tickets are also available for B&T Bootcamp, a day of speed mentoring and masterclasses aimed at up and comers in the industry.

 In this opinion piece, Patrick Sim, senior vice president for the APAC and MEA regions at Epsilon (pictured above), talks about ways companies can go about building lasting relationships with their clients.
 If there’s one thing that companies have learnt from the pandemic is the importance of keeping customers happy and having them continuously come […]